lbdevDesign/bankForm/README.md

 The project includes the following scripts:

-start: Start the development server.
+start: Start the development server.<br>
-build: Build the application for production.
+build: Build the application for production.<br>
-test: Run tests using Jest.
+test: Run tests using Jest.<br>
-predeploy: Triggered before deploying, runs the build script.
+predeploy: Triggered before deploying, runs the build script.<br>
-deploy: Deploy the application using gh-pages.
+deploy: Deploy the application using gh-pages.<br>

 To run these scripts, you can use either yarn or npm :